 CAPITAL ADEQUACY RATIO

-Financial performance including appropriation from the Net Profit is given below:-
+The Financial performance of the Bank is given below:-

 |Exceptional Item || || |